-- (b) an order varying the terms of a picketing agreement or rule; - (13) The Labour Court may not grant an order in terms of subsection (12) unless- - (a) 48 hours' notice of an application seeking relief referred to in subsection (12)(a) or (b) has been given to the respondent; or - (b) 72 hours' notice of an application seeking relief referred to in subsection (12)(c) or (d) has been given to the respondent.

-(14) The Labour Court may permit a shorter period of notice than required by subsection (13) if the-

-- (a) applicant has given written notice to the respondent of its intention 10 to apply for the order; - (b) respondent has been given a reasonable opportunity to be heard before a decision concerning the application is taken; and - (c) applicant has shown good cause why a period shorter than that contemplated by subsection (13) should be permitted.".

-Substitution of section 70 of Act 66 of 1995, as amended by section 5 of Act 127 of 1998

-10. The following section is hereby substituted for section 70 of the principal Act:

-"Essential services committee

-70. The Minister, after consulting NEDLAC, must establish an essential 20 services committee under the auspices of the Commission in accordance with the provisions of this Act.".

-Insertion of sections 70A, 70B, 70C, 70D, 70E and 70F in Act 66 of 1995

-11. The following sections are hereby inserted in the principal Act after section 70:

-"Composition of essential services committee

-70A.
-(1) The Minister must appoint to the essential services committee on terms that the Minister considers fit-

-- (a) a chairperson, who is independent from the constituencies contemplated in subsection (3) and who may be a senior commissioner; - (b) a deputy chairperson, who must be a senior commissioner; and (c) six persons nominated in accordance with the provisions of subsections (3) and (4).

-(2) A member of the essential services committee-

-- (a) must be a citizen of South Africa, who is ordinarily resident in South Africa, or a permanent resident of South Africa;35 - (b) must have suitable qualifications or experience in labour law, labour relations, commerce, public affairs, the administration of justice, industry or a sector of the economy; - (c) must not be an unrehabilitated insolvent; and - (d) must not be subject to an order of a competent court holding that 40 person to be mentally unfit or disordered.

-(3) Organised business, labour and government at NEDLAC must each nominate to the Minister the names of two persons to be appointed to the essential services committee.
+(b) an order varying the terms of a picketing agreement or rule; (c) in the case of a trade union, suspending the picket or strike; or (d) in the case of an employer, suspending the engagement of replacement labour even in circumstances in which this is not otherwise precluded by section 76 or suspending the lock-out.
+(13) The Labour Court may not grant an order in terms of subsection (12) unless- 5 (a) 48 hours' notice of an application seeking relief referred to in subsection (12)(a) or (b) has been given to the respondent; or (b) 72 hours' notice of an application seeking relief referred to in subsection (12)(c) or (d) has been given to the respondent.
+(14) The Labour Court may permit a shorter period of notice than required by subsection (13) if the- 10 (a) applicant has given written notice to the respondent of its intention to apply for the order; (b) respondent has been given a reasonable opportunity to be heard before a decision concerning the application is taken; and (c) applicant has shown good cause why a period shorter than 48 hours should be permitted.".
+15 Substitution of section 70 of Act 66 of 1995, as amended by section 5 of Act 127 of 1998 20 10.
+The following section is hereby substituted for section 70 of the principal Act: "Essential services committee 70.
+The Minister , after consulting NEDLAC , must establish an essential services committee under the auspices of the Commission in accordance with the provisions of this Act ."
+25 Insertion of sections 70A, 70B, 70C, 70D, 70E and 70F in Act 66 of 1995 11.
+The following sections are hereby inserted in the principal Act after section 70: "Composition of essential services committee 70A.
+(1) The Minister must appoint to the essential services committee on terms that the Minister considers fit- 30 (a) a chairperson, who is independent from the constituencies contemplated in subsection (3) and who may be a senior commissioner; (b) a deputy chairperson, who must be a senior commissioner; and (c) six persons nominated in accordance with the provisions of subsections (3) and (4).
+(2) A member of the essential services committee- 35 (a) must be a citizen of South Africa, who is ordinarily resident in South Africa, or a permanent resident of South Africa; (b) must have suitable qualifications or experience in labour law, labour relations, commerce, public affairs, the administration of justice, industry or a sector of the economy; 40 (c) must not be an unrehabilitated insolvent; and (d) must not be subject to an order of a competent court holding that person to be mentally unfit or disordered.
+(3) Organised business, labour and government at NEDLAC must each 45 nominate to the Minister the names of two persons to be appointed to the essential services committee.
 (4) The Minister must appoint the persons nominated by organised business, labour and government at NEDLAC if these persons meet the requirements set out in subsection (2).
 (5) The Minister may fill any vacancy that arises in accordance with the provisions of this section.

-(6) A member of the essential services committee may not represent any person before a panel of the essential services committee, but may be appointed by the trade union and employer parties to serve as an assessor in | terms of section 70C.
+50 provisions of this section.
+(6) A member of the essential services committee may not represent any person before a panel of the essential services committee, but may be 55 appointed by the trade union and employer parties to serve as an assessor in learns of section 70C.